Luftare/shadow/README.md

 ### Misc

-- clicks are determined on click and white square is removed leaving the explosion flash as only marker for position
 - GUI displays time to next shrink
-- GUI displays current hp
 - GUI displays alive players
 - player has inventory
   - 2 slots for guns